-Pursuant to the Investor Rights Agreement that we have entered into a the consummation of the Business Combination (the "Closing") on February 9, 2022 in connection with the Business Combination, we agreed to nominate two designees by Engaged Capital, LLC, a Delaware limited liability company and member of SilverBox Engaged Sponsor LLC, a Delaware limited liability company and member of SilverBox Engaged Equityholders")) and three designees by Evan Hafer (including himself) to serve on our Board for so long as each of them and their respective affiliates and specified family members beneficially own certain specified percentages of certain economic interests in the Company and Authentic Brands held as of the Closing, without duplication.
+Pursuant to the Investor Rights Agreement that we have entered into a the consummation of the Business Combination (the "Closing") on February 9, 2022 in connection with the Business Combination, we agreed to nominate two designees by Engaged Capital, LLC, a Delaware limited liability company and member of SilverBox Engaged Sponsor LLC, a Delaware limited liability company, (the "Sponsor"), and its affiliates ("Engaged Capital") (on behalf of certain affiliates of Engaged Capital (the "Engaged Capital")) and three designees by Evan Hafer (including himself) to serve on our Board for so long as each of them and their respective affiliates and specified family members beneficially own certain specified percentages of certain economic interests in the Company and Authentic Brands held as of the Closing, without duplication.
 In addition, until the fifth anniversary of the Closing, the Sponsor, the Engaged Equityholders and certain other equityholders party to the Investor Rights Agreement have agreed to vote all of their voting stock with respect to election and removal of directors as directed by Evan Hafer.
 Separately, certain specific actions shall be approved by two-thirds of the directors then in office.
 As a result, Evan Hafer effectively controls a majority of the votes on director elections and removals.
 Accordingly, Evan Hafer is able to significantly influence the approval of actions requiring our Board's approval through its voting power.
-Evan Hafer could influence with respect to our management, business plans and policies, including the appointment and removal of our officers.
+Evan Hafer retains significant influence with respect to our management, business plans and policies, including the appointment and removal of our officers.
 In particular, Evan Hafer could influence whether acquisitions, dispositions and other change of control transactions are approved.

-Risks Related to an Investment in Our Securities.
+Risks Related to an Investment in Our Securities